 Varieties

 Hokkien and other Han Chinese sub-ethnic groups are categorized into one single entity called "Chinese Indonesian", making the differences among these sub-ethnic groups nearly invisible.
-I am a product of three Han Chinese sub-ethnics: Hokkien (Southern Min), Cantonese, and Henghua.
+I am a product of three Han Chinese sub-ethnics groups: Hokkien (Southern Min), Cantonese, and Henghua.
 These sub-ethnic groups in China have their own distinct languages.

 Most overseas Chinese in Southeast Asia are Hokkien (Southern Min) speakers.
 No wonder Hokkien (Southern Min) has become a lingua franca and even a native language for people of other sub-ethnic groups.
 This diversity is why the Medan Hokkien language has evolved to be distinguishable from its Hokkien counterparts from other countries.